Chapter 1 - The Night That Changed Everything

 For once in her responsible, meticulously planned life, Emma wanted to be reckless.
 This was a mistake, a beautiful and terrible mistake, but her body betrayed her with a shiver of anticipation.

-His gaze held hers, dark and unwavering.
+His gaze held hers, dark and intense.
 A thousand unspoken questions passed between them.

 "I should go," she whispered, the words a lie.

 "You should."
 He did not move away.
-If anything, he leaned closer.
+If anything, he leaned closer, his forehead nearly touching hers.
 "But I do not want you to."

-His voice dropped, rough and commanding.
+His voice dropped, a rough command that sent electricity down her spine.
 "Come upstairs with me."

 The words hung in the air between them.
-Emma's pulse hammered against her ribs.
-Every sensible part of her screamed to refuse, to walk away, to protect herself.
+Emma's heart hammered against her ribs.
+Every sensible part of her screamed to refuse, to walk away, to protect herself from the inevitable consequences.

-But when she looked into his eyes and saw the same desperate need reflected there, she made her choice.
+But when she looked into his eyes and saw the same desperate need reflected there, the same hunger that burned through her veins, she made her choice.

 "Yes," she whispered.